Hiring a Lawyer to Defend Against a Collection Lawsuit

 Pro bono representation.
 Many local bar associations also have lists of lawyers willing to take cases for free or for a reduced amount if you cannot otherwise afford representation.

 Many consumer attorneys will offer an initial consultation for free.
-At that meeting, the attorney should estimate how much your fee will be based on factors such as whether you dispute that you owe the money, whether you have a defense or a counterclaim to the lawsuit, and whether the creditor is likely to settle the case without a trial.
+At that meeting, the attorney should estimate your fee based on factors such as whether you dispute that you owe the money, whether you have a defense or a counterclaim to the lawsuit, and whether the creditor is likely to settle the case without a trial.

-How an attorney charges for services can have a big effect on the cost.
+How an attorney charges for services can greatly affect the cost.
 Most attorneys will charge for their services in one of three ways:

-• A flat fee, no matter how much time it takes or how the suit is resolved.
+• A flat fee, no matter how long it takes or how the suit is resolved.

 • By the hour, often with a cap to ensure that you do not pay the attorney more than the lawsuit is worth